spotlightpa/poor-richard/content/news/2020-05-22-SPLcoronavirus23.md

 image-size = ""
 published = 2020-05-22T17:25:01Z
 slug = "pennsylvania-yellow-phase-counties-june-5"
-authors = ["Anna Orso", "Angela Couloumbis", "Chris Brennan"] byline = "Anna Orso of The Philadelphia Inquirer, Angela Couloumbis of Spotlight PA, and Chris Brennan of The Philadelphia Inquirer," title = "All Pa. counties will be in ‘yellow’ coronavirus reopening phase by June 5 under Wolf administration plan: sources  " subtitle = "" description = "Under Gov. Tom Wolf’s reopening plan, 49 of 67 counties are already in the “yellow” phase, or the first phase of reopening."
+authors = ["Angela Couloumbis", "Cynthia Fernandez"] byline = "Angela Couloumbis of Spotlight PA and Cynthia Fernandez of Spotlight PA" title = "All Pa. counties will be in ‘yellow’ coronavirus reopening phase by June 5 under Wolf administration plan: sources  " subtitle = "" description = "Under Gov. Tom Wolf’s reopening plan, 49 of 67 counties are already in the “yellow” phase, or the first phase of reopening."